-4) Ensure quality and diversity of funding sources to ensure a sustainable long-term impact

-- a) Area #11 regularly has an LMI presentation at VCWN Board meetings to ensure the Board is apprised of workforce trends and disparities, and continually looks at WIOA demographic data to develop strategies to increase outreach and services to underserved populations. - b) An Area #11 staff person sits on the State Accessibility Task Force.
+- agencies, in paid summer WEX. - b) Area #11 has increased the use of webbased approaches to services, such as creating orientation videos for the WIOA Adult, Dislocated Worker and Youth programs, monthly webinars, posting a fillable PDF WIOA intake packet online, and allowing jobseekers to sign up for virtual and in-person services online. - c) VCWN has been part of the Perkins Committee in Northern Virginia, and representatives from the public schools are part of the VCWN Board and Youth Committee. - d) Area #11 actively works with its CLEOs to share information on new programs and services and to ensure alignment with local business needs. - 4) Diversify funding to ensure a sustainable impact over the long-term. - a) Area #11 regularly has LMI presentation at VCWN Board meetings to ensure the Board is apprised of workforce trends and disparities, and continually looks at WIOA demographic data to develop strategies to increase outreach and services to underserved populations. - b) An Area #11 staff person sits on the State Accessibility Task Force.
 Area #11 continually looks at accessibility of Centers and programs through continuous monitoring.
-As SkillSource is a Ticket to Work Employment Network, serving Social Security disability beneficiaries, qualified staff are able to provide guidance on ensuring greater accessibility for customers. - c) Area #11 has multiple cost-sharing partners at its Centers, including Melwood Horticultural Training Center, Educational Credit Management Corporation and the Virginia Cooperative Extension Prince William.
-Multiple community partners also sit on the Employer Solutions Team. - d) SkillSource is the non-profit fiscal agent for VCWN, and therefore Area #11 has been able to bring in multiple discretionary grants and funding efforts.
-For FY 2023, approximately 40% of the SkillSource budget is non-WIOA Formula funding.
+As SkillSource is a Ticket to Work Employment Network, serving Social Security disability beneficiaries, qualified staff are able to provide guidance on ensuring greater accessibility for customers. - c) Area #11 has multiple non-mandatory partners that are cost-sharing partners at its Centers, including Educational Credit Management Corporation The College Place, and the Virginia Cooperative Extension Prince William.
+Multiple community partners also sit on the Employer Solutions Team. - d) SkillSource is the non-profit fiscal agent for VCWN, and therefore Area #11 has been able to bring in multiple discretionary grants and funding that support our local workforce efforts.
+For FY 2025, approximately 48% of the

+SkillSource budget is non-WIOA Formula funding.

 The Virginia Career Works Northern Region targets access to our regional workforce services through our five (5) Virginia Career Works Centers and our newly developed capacity to deliver counseling and case management services virtually, through online service delivery.
-Through our broad network of physical centers and online services, our One Stop Operator staff can support our region's jobseekers, specifically focusing on employment at family-sustaining wages, with career progression opportunities.
+Through our broad network of physical centers and online services, our One-Stop Operator staff can support our region's jobseekers, specifically focusing on employment at family-sustaining wages, with career progression opportunities.
 The Board's expertise and funding support of incumbent worker training initiatives has allowed the Virginia Career Works Northern region to be closely aligned with large, medium, and smaller employers in awarding training contracts to upgrade the skills of their current employees.